mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

    The original version of RFC7050 defined a mechanism for securing the channel between a node and a DNS64 resolver by using DNSSEC.
-This is a complicated procedure that is discouraged in favor of the use of TLS-based encrypted DNS protocols.
-Networks SHOULD plan to migrate nodes relying on this mechanism to using TLS-based encrypted DNS.
+This is a complicated procedure that is discouraged in favor of the use of Name-Validating Encrypted DNS Protocols.
+Networks SHOULD plan to migrate nodes relying on this mechanism to using Name-Validating Encrypted DNS Protocols instead.

 ===